Jestin James

 Each touchpoint introduces payment context at the right depth.
 Search: a single line.
 PDP: a scannable offer row.
 Cart: a structured decision card.
 Checkout: a full plan selector.

-Personalised Ranking (Pinnacle Prime)
+Personalised Payment Ranking

 Zero Primary-Flow Disruption